 Henry is an internationally recognised expert in water policy and regulation but he also has knowledge of a wide range of environmental policy areas including sustainable consumption and production, climate change adaptation, industrial pollution and waste.
 He has worked in the public and private sector at the local, national and international level both in the UK and Australia.

-He is also a Research Fellow at the Centre for Evaluation of Complexity Across the Nexus, Fellow of the RSA and a qualified chartered accountant.
+He has also been a Research Fellow at the Centre for Evaluation of Complexity Across the Nexus, is a Fellow of the RSA and a qualified chartered accountant.